Reservoir Transformers: Experiments

-Plots for the \emph{total} number of layers (updatable plus not-updatable, so essentially shifted versions) are shown in Appendix \ref{appendix:total_layer}.
-Table \ref{tab:iwslt-time} shows the time it took to achieve the maximum validation BLEU score and how that relates to the regular transformer, demonstrating that reservoir transformers consistently converge faster in terms of wall-clock time, up to 22\% as much with the same number of updateable layers.
+Table \ref{tab:iwslt-time} and \ref{tab:wmt-time} show the time it took to achieve the maximum validation BLEU score and how that relates to the regular transformer, demonstrating that reservoir transformers consistently converge faster in terms of wall-clock time.
+We save up to 22\% convergence wall-clock time using reservoir transformers as much with the same number of updateable layers.
 We save as much as 27\% time until convergence a 24 layer model on WMT, as shown in Table \ref{tab:wmt-time}.
 One other noticeable point is that we can see that the T Reservoir achieves similar performance to LayerDrop on IWSLT and WMT in terms of wall-clock per epoch and wall-clock time to the best performance.
 However, on both tasks, FFN Reservoir performs much better than LayerDrop in terms of efficiency per epoch and achieves better/similar performance in less time in each case.
-As a point of reference, a half hour gain on IWSLT translates to a gain of several days in the training of bigger transformer models like GPT-3~\citep{Brown:2020gpt3}.
+As a point of reference, a half hour gain on IWSLT would translate to a gain of several days in the training of bigger transformer models like GPT-3~\citep{Brown:2020gpt3}.

 We observe that reservoir transformers consistently perform better than, or are competitive to, regular transformers, both in terms of validation BLEU AUCC as well as test time BLEU, for all examined encoder depths.